9 Reasons Your Car Shakes When Accelerating (With Repair Costs)

 A dirty fuel filter can cause low fuel pressure and engine stalls

-Fuel injectors operate under huge pressure and can fail mechanically over time due to the constant heat and pressure.
-They can also become blocked by dirt present in the fuel and carbon deposits from leftover residual fuel can build up on their tips.
+Fuel injectors can become blocked by dirt present in the fuel and carbon deposits from leftover residual fuel can build up on their tips.
 These problems will affect how efficiently the fuel injector works especially under acceleration when more fuel is needed by the engine.

 A dirty fuel filter will restrict the amount of fuel getting into the engine.
 This can make it more difficult to start the engine and can also restrict acceleration.
 A common sign of a dirty fuel filter is lack of acceleration or power when need it.